-- people interact with their physical environment to create and refine their social environment - people organize into groups to achieve common and specific goals - culture is dynamic in its components, expressions, and evolution - people in the past contributed to the development of society - effective citizenship requires a sense of personal commitment, a willingness to act, and a concern for the future - global interdependence and technological change affect sustainable living and cultural understanding
+- people interact with their physical environment to create and refine their social environment - · people organize into groups to achieve common and specific goals - culture is dynamic in its components, expressions, and evolution - people in the past contributed to the development of society - effective citizenship requires a sense of personal commitment, a willingness to act, and a concern for the future - global interdependence and technological change affect sustainable living and cultural understanding

-Skills and attitudinal outcomes goals will be developed throughout the theme.
+Skills and attitudinal outcomes will be developed throughout the theme.
 The knowledge outcomes that are outlined for this theme serve as the means through which the skills and attitudes are developed.

-It is unlikely that teachers will have the curriculum time to facilitate their students completing all the LOs.
+It is unlikely that teachers will have the time required within the school's timetable to facilitate their students' completing all the LOs.
 It is recommended that each teacher select a range of LOs for each SCO.
 The selection of LOs will depend on students' abilities, engagement, prior learning, and time on task.
-Therefore, in the pages that follow, there may not be a sample teaching/ learning strategy for each LO.